sagemath/trac_to_gh/Issue 6755.md

 # Issue 6755: sage-4.1.1 -- twist.py tests are seriously broken on OS X 10.5 PPC

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6755

 Original creator: was